corinnebara/ucdplink/README.md

   event has information on how it was linked to the conflict-month dataset.
 Default is to not include.

+Please refer to Bara & Schumann (2025) for a discussion on the implications of different user choices.

 ``` r
 linkeddata <- ucdplink(postwar_months = 0, include_alqaida = FALSE, start_year = 1989, end_year = 2023, buffer_percent = 0, clipcountry = TRUE, divide_deaths = FALSE, include_gedtrack = FALSE)
 ```